 Having established himself as Division Two’s outstanding player of the previous two seasons, 1967/8 saw Wolves promoted and a chance for Knowles to test himself in Division One.
 He didn’t disappoint and, despite missing a lot of games through injury, he impressed enough to earn the first of four England U-23 caps and was mooted as a contender for a place in the Mexico ’70 squad.

 Five years after I saved his pen, he quit the game; destined to be remembered by many only as ‘God’s Footballer’ after being enshrined in song by Billy Bragg.
 Not by me though, nor the tens of thousands of others who had chanted his name from The Molineux’s terraces when not oohing and ahhing at yet another sublime piece of skill from a player who was arguably the first modern Number 10.
-We all sang from the stands songs like “Give it to Knowles, give it to Knowles/He scores goals, he scores goals” (I was 10, cut me some slack).
+We all sang from the stands songs like “Give it to Knowles, give it to Knowles/He scores goals, he scores goals”.
 Although we didn’t know it at the time, the adulation embarrassed him.
 In an interview a few years ago he recalled a match when he became acutely aware of it—“I thought to myself, this isn’t right, I’m just an ordinary person.”

 He might have been an ordinary person, but he wasn’t an ordinary footballer.
 Compared by many to George Best and still talked about in awe by those who played with or against him, he scored 64 goals for Wolves in his six and a bit seasons clad in old gold and black and should’ve gone to Mexico and seen his reputation burnished in Technicolor.
 It never happened.
 He’d answered the door to two Jehovah’s Witnesses on a pre-season tour in America and a few months later, eight games into the 69/70 campaign and with Wolves off to a flying start, he announced his retirement.
 Wolverhampton was stunned.
 The club kept him on contract for a further 12 years until, as opposed to Peter, they recognised that there would be no second coming.